 What outcome can I expect with my Grove City Mayor’s Court DUI case?

-If there are evidentiary issues, the prosecutor will potentially offer a reduction of your OVI / DUI charge to a lesser offense such as a reckless operation or physical control while in Dublin Mayor’s Court.
+If there are evidentiary issues, the prosecutor will potentially offer a reduction of your OVI / DUI charge to a lesser offense such as a reckless operation or physical control while in Grove City Mayor’s Court.

 It is possible that the prosecution will offer a reduction of your OVI charge to a lesser charge if there are issues with the physical evidence in your case.
 However, sometimes it is necessary to apply more pressure if a reduction does not appear likely.
 It may be more advantageous to transfer your case to Franklin County Municipal Court.